Captainmango/elt-playground/README.md

 Set up a .env in the root of the project for use with the docker compose file.
 There is a Makefile for running things easier.

 ### Notes
 - ELT code in Dagster doesn't seem to work properly.
 Not too sure why.
-It works via the Docker container so shouldm work via Dagster.
+It works via the Docker container so should work via Dagster.
 Not much value in debugging as just a toy project
 - DBT schema has issues with my SQL.
 It looks valid, but it claims things aren't valid and says things don't exist sometimes.
 Not much value in fixing.
 If you're looking at this and have a fix, go for it.
 I lost hours trying to get it to play ball.

 ### Example env